Skip to content

 When is the dividend paid?

 The dividend payout date varies from year to year.
-For the fiscal year 2023 the dividend be paid in two installments: one in the spring and one in the autumn.
 Read more information on historical dividend.

 When was Tikkurila spun off from Kemira?
 What is Tikkurila’s acquisition price for taxation purposes?